AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 - "Depth"
 	- Modules (classes / services / etc) should minimize dependencies between each other.
 They have an interface and an implementation.
 	- Interfaces should be SIMPLE.
 Don't show unimportant stuff.
 LESS IS BETTER.
-	- Implementations should be
+	- Implementations should have lots of functionality.
+	- WHAT YOU WANT: Small, simple interfaces with implementations that offer lots of functionality.
+These two together = "Deep modules".
-	-
+	- S
 - Much more important for code to be READABLE than easily writable.
 -